songzy12/RAIC/README.md

 ### Round 2

-1. ​

 #### Control Center

-1. Cannot decide whether a facility is occupied by me.
+1. Cannot decide whether a facility is occupied by me already.

 #### Nuclear Strike

 1. It costs too much time when choosing the vehicle id and (x, y).
 How?
+2. How to put (x,y) into the center of a enemy cluster, without hurting myself?

 #### New Vehicles

 1. Not dealt